 Intensity modulated radiation therapy (IMRT) is a specialized form of 3D-CRT that allows radiation to be more exactly shaped to fit your tumor.
 With IMRT, the radiation beam can be broken up into many "beamlets," and the intensity of each beamlet can be adjusted individually.
 Using IMRT, it may be possible to further limit the exact amount of radiation that is received by normal tissues that are near the tumor.
 In some situations, this may also allow a higher dose of radiation to be delivered to the tumor, increasing the chance of a cure.

-With the acquisition of an Electronic Brachytherapy (eBx) system, radiation oncology can now offer an alternative therapy choice to women with specific forms of breast cancer.
+With an Electronic Brachytherapy (eBx) system, we can offer an alternative therapy choice to women with specific forms of breast cancer.
 Accelerated Partial Breast Irradiation (APBI) can reduce the treatment time for radiation therapy to ten fractions, over five days, and lessen the treatment area to just the lumpectomy site.

 Once a patient has been identified as a viable candidate, eBx treatments require the cooperation of both the surgeon and radiation oncologist.
 The breast surgeon performs a lumpectomy and then uses slim laparoscopic tools to guide a deflated balloon into the resulting cavity.
 That balloon is connected to a catheter, which remains outside the body during the entire radiation treatment period.
 Once in place, the balloon is inflated, through the catheter, with saline solution until it fits snugly into the lumpectomy cavity.
 A medical physicist and a radiation oncologist will use CT images and sophisticated software to create a unique treatment plan.